 Responsibility assessment disputes

 Your responsibility assessment will tell you if, and to what degree, you have been found responsible (at fault) in your crash.
 If you've received the notification of responsibility from your claims representative and disagree with the assessment, here’s how to dispute it.

 Talk to your ICBC claims representative

-Talk to your claim representative.
+Talk to your claims representative.
 It’s important that both of you understand all of the factors taken into account.
 It's also your opportunity to bring up anything that you may have forgotten when filing your claim, or ask questions about how the assessment was determined.